goswald/check-sites/README.md

 + Watch the text output for status.
 The output is a little messy, but it will tell you when it's done and what it's found.
 + A text copy of the results will be located in the folder that the executables are in, titled 'compromised_sites.txt.'

 Once you have your list of compromised sites, I highly recommend going through and updating your passwords for those sites.  **PLEASE NOTE:** The list is actively being updated by Pirate as he receives additional information.
 More sites may be added, and some may be removed.
-It wouldn't hurt to periodically check for sites that are reporting to be
+It wouldn't hurt to periodically check for sites that may not have been listed before.

 ## Advanced Users: